 Renowned American architect Steven Holl has created an innovative design that preserves the silhouette of the current building and provides rehearsal rooms and classrooms, a lecture hall, multipurpose meeting rooms, and an event space.
 Located south of the existing facility, the expansion will feature interior spaces with soaring ceilings and filled with natural light.

 The open and engaging landscape will provide small and intimate spaces to gather and visit at all times of the day.
 An exterior wall will be a home for broadcasts and simulcast performances from within the Kennedy Center and elsewhere.
-A restful grove of 35 ginkgo trees will acknowledge President Kennedy's position as America's 35th president.
 An infinity pool will offer a direct sightline to Theodore Roosevelt Island across the Potomac.
 The varied gardens will provide opportunities for casual performances and events and other flexible locations for enhanced engagement, further positioning the Center as a nexus of arts, learning, and culture in the years ahead.